 The small estate affidavit is not filed with, or certified by, any court or judge.
 It is simply provided to the third party that is holding asset(s) that you are asking be distributed.

 Related Statute/Web Links:

 - Small Estates – Article XXV of Illinois Probate Act

-- Small Estate Affidavit form provided by Lake County Clerk of Court
+- Small Estate Affidavit form provided by DuPage County Clerk of Court (pre-2015 deaths)

-- Small Estate Affidavit form provided by DuPage County Clerk of Court
+- Small Estate Affidavit provided by McHenry County Clerk of Court (rev. 2015)

 - Small Estate Affidavit form provided by Illinois Secretary of State

 Bond in Lieu of Probate for Real Estate